A recognized quality of life

 City initiatives for sustainable development

 The City of Brussels remains committed to sustainable development.
-This is demonstrated by strong initiatives such as the recent ban on plastic for fruit and vegetables in all stores and markets from March 1, 2020.
-Single-use plastic has also been banned from public events from July 1, 2019.
-Another important date is February 19, 2020, the day on which Brussels officially joined forces with the Solar Impulse Foundation to begin in-depth work on economic, social and ecological innovations that provide concrete solutions for making the city a green city.
+This is demonstrated by strong initiatives such as the recent ban on plastic for fruit and vegetables in all stores and markets from 2020.
+Single-use plastic has also been banned from public events as of July 1, 2019.
+Another important date is February 19, 2020, the day Brussels officially teamed up with the Solar Impulse Foundation to begin a groundbreaking work on economic, social and ecological innovations that provide concrete solutions to make the city a green city.

 Brussels invites citizens to get involved